criteo/cuttle/README.md

 The side effect function is opaque for cuttle, so it can't exactly know what will happen there (_it can be any Scala code_), but it assumes that the function:

 - Is asynchronous and non-blocking.
-It will immediatly return a [Future](https://www.scala-lang.org/api/current/scala/concurrent/Future.html) value that will be resolved upon execution success or failure.
+It will immediately return a [Future](https://www.scala-lang.org/api/current/scala/concurrent/Future.html) value that will be resolved upon execution success or failure.
 - Produces a side effect, so calling it actually will do some job and mutate some state somewhere.
 - Is idempotent, so calling it twice for the same input (_context_) won't be a problem.